 Farm raised blue mussels are available in many areas, either live in the shell, frozen in the shell, or meat only products.

-Blue mussels can be steamed and can be eaten by themselves or as an ingredient in a variety of dishes.
+Blue mussels can be steamed and eaten by themselves or used in a variety of dishes.
 Blue mussels can also be served raw in the same way as oysters.
-Blue mussels are a good source of iron, selenium and vitamin B12.
-The small amount of fat they contain is said to be beneficial.

 How to Prepare and Cook Mussels